 The Manager monitors any loan that is in default, evaluates whether the causes of the default will be corrected quickly without significant impairment of the value of the mortgaged property, initiates corrective action, inspects the mortgaged property and takes such other actions as are consistent with appropriate and prudent collection procedures.
 The Manager may initiate enforcement proceedings following default under the terms of a mortgage.
-The time within which the Manager may make the initial determination of appropriate action, evaluate the appropriate corrective action, if any, develop additional initiatives, or institute foreclosure, power of sale or other enforcement proceedings on behalf of us may vary considerably depending on the particular mortgage loan, the mortgaged property, the borrower, the mortgage loan.
+The time within which the Manager may make the initial determination of appropriate action, evaluate the appropriate corrective action, if any, develop additional initiatives, or institute foreclosure, power of sale or other enforcement proceedings on behalf of us may vary considerably depending on the particular mortgage loan, the mortgaged property, the borrower, the mortgagor's circumstances as perceived by the Manager and the presence of an acceptable party to assume the mortgage loan.
 If a borrower makes a proposal, an assignment or takes any other proceedings under the Bankruptcy and Insolvency Act (Canada), the Companies' Creditors Arrangement Act (Canada), the Winding-Up and Restructuring Act (Canada) or other insolvency, arrangement or other legislation for the relief of debtors, the Manager may not be permitted to accelerate the maturity of the related mortgage loan, to foreclose the mortgaged property or to exercise power of sale or other mortgage enforcement proceedings for a considerable period of time.